That-Dev-Girl-Sites/jhalabi.com/_posts/2022-09-27-writing-custom-wp-block.md

 Hot take: I am a big advocate of dynamic blocks.
 As an overview, a __dynamic block__ is a block whose front-end markup is generated via the WordPress PHP backend, as the page is called.
 In contrast, a __static block__ is a block whose markup is saved directly to the database.

 There are definite advantages and disadvantages to both.
-TL;DR - I am a big fan of the dynamic approach because I often receive requests to edit blocks after they are used on live sites.
+TL;DR: I am a big fan of the dynamic approach because I often receive requests to edit blocks after they are used on live sites.
 Editing a static block requires writing a deprecation for the block's previous version.
 My personal goal is to include as few deprecations as possible in my blocks.

 ## Objective